turinglabsorg/datahub-learn/network-documentation/celo/tutorial/setup-celo-react-native/index.md

 <img src="./images/WalletScreen.png" width="300" height="600" /> <img src="./images/HomeScreen.png" width="300" height="600" />

+&nbsp;

-## Conclusion
+# Conclusion

 This was a very interesting tutorial.
 In this tutorial, we learned:
-**How to successfully connect your React Native App to use the Celo Wallet and return a Wallet Address from the Alfajores Wallet.**
+**How to successfully connect your Redux based React Native App to use the Celo Wallet and return a Wallet Address from the Valora/Alfajores Wallet.**

+&nbsp;

 ## About the Authors